icebob/benchmarkify/README.md

 # :zap: benchmarkify
 Benchmark framework for Node.js for measure the execution time of JS codes.
+It can generate JSON result, chart image or draw a simple bar chart to the console.

 # Installation
 ```